 Bengals now 1-3 with 3-27 loss to the Titans

-CINCINNATI (WXIX) - It was an ugly loss for the Bengals on Sunday.
+CINCINNATI (WXIX) - It was an ugly loss for the Bengals against the Titans on Sunday.
 Final score 3-27.

 The Bengals had won seven of the past nine between these old AFC Central rivals.